 A summary of baseline information for the state of Karnataka is provided in this Section.
-The baseline scenario for this project activity is derived using CDM methodology Tool 30 as well as supporting sources identified below including the calculation of fNRB,y, the fraction of woody biomass saved by this project activity that can be established as non-renewable.
 Parameters for the baseline scenario are established using data primarily from the Ministry of Environment and Forest report titled, "India State of the Forest Report" by the Forest Survey of India (FSI), as well as supporting sources identified below.
-The baseline scenario identified in this VPA-DD will serve to calculate the emission reductions creditable from the introduction of improved biomass cookstoves to replace traditional unimproved stoves used for cooking and heating water for drinking purposes at the household level.
+The baseline scenario identified in this PoA-PDD will serve to calculate the emission reductions creditable from the introduction of improved biomass cookstoves to replace traditional unimproved stoves used for cooking and heating water for drinking purposes at the household level.